In every block a festival

 The next thing is you in a pandemic 2020, trying to find the answers.

 It is November 2016 in Havana.
-It is a winter´s Saturday.
-A few people arrive near the Antimperialist Tribune, on the Malecón, covered in scarves, hats, coats.
-The Festival Patria Grande has managed to gather a lineup featuring bands like Endemia (Costa Rica), Diafragma (Panama), and the Cuban Tendencia and Stoner, among others.
-The star of this edition is undoubtedly Ana Tijoux: the most international voice of Chilean hip hop in recent times.
-With several nominations for the Grammy Awards, and recognized in 2014 by Rolling Stone magazine as the best rapper in Spanish, she offers a concert for less than a hundred people, in a space where thousands can fit.
-The summons, this time, was not enough.
+It's Saturday and it's winter.
+A few arrive near the Anti-Imperialist Tribune, on the Malecón, covered in scarves, hats, coats.
+The Patria Grande Festival has managed to put together a poster that includes bands such as Endemia (Costa Rica), Diafragma (Panama), and the Cubans Tendencia and Stoner, among others.
+The star of this edition is, without a doubt, Ana Tijoux: the most international Chilean hip hop voice of recent times.
+With several nominations for the Grammy Awards, and recognized in 2014 by the magazine Rolling Stone as the best rapper in Spanish, she offers a concert for less than a hundred people, in a space that can hold thousands.
+The call, this time, was not enough.

-Didn't everyone in the city, in Cuba, in the world find out that the author of Antipatriarca was going to give a unique and totally free show in that venue and that those who got there would be lucky?
+Didn't everyone in the city, in Cuba, in the world, find out that the author of antipatriarch was going to give a unique and totally free show in that forum and that those who got there would be lucky?